 Robotic and open inguinal hernia repairs.

-Over my consultant career which has now spanned 24 years I have had the opportunity to learn inguinal hernia repairs by a number of techniques as the science and technology has evolved.
+Over my consultant career which has now spanned 25 years I have had the opportunity to learn inguinal hernia repairs by a number of techniques as the science and technology has evolved.
 The traditional technique of open repair was dramatically improved in the 1980s with the introduction of mesh repairs for all patients with hernias instead of the traditional sutured repair.
 This has reduced the recurrence rate and also allowed the use of very small incisions and this remains a widely used and very safe procedure.
+I remain happy to do this surgery which is still done in around 40% of hernia repairs in the USA (August 2025).
+Healing is reliable and normal activities usually can resume at around 2 weeks after surgery.
+Most patients notice an ache in the site for around a week after the surgery although this can be modified with simple or more complex painkillers.
+This technique uses prolene flat mesh which has been widely adopted and is regarded as fully safe by medical experts.

-This form of treatment of inguinal, femoral and umbilical hernias is available at the Cleveland Clinic London and at Chelsea and Westminster Hospital.
+This form of treatment of inguinal, femoral and umbilical hernias and abdominal wall reconstruction is available at the Cleveland Clinic London for self pay and some insured patients.
 Do not hesitate to contact us if this is something of interest to you which can be done as a day-case.